 The Digital Public Administration Factsheets The factsheets present an overview of the state and progress of Digital Public Administration and Interoperability within European countries.
 The factsheets are published on the Joinup platform, which is a joint initiative by the Directorate General for Informatics (DG DIGIT) and the Directorate General for Communications Networks, Content & Technology (DG CONNECT).
-This factsheet received valuable contribution from Carsten Rosche Federal Ministry of the Interior, Building and Community.
+This factsheet received valuable contribution from the Federal Ministry of the Interior and Community (BMI).